 Most have probably never heard of the NAC because its approach is not grandstanding.
 Instead of simply articulating problems and expecting them to be solved by somebody else, NAC engages with the City and other stakeholders at the detail process level because often this is where barriers and challenges are found and improvements can be creatively postulated, tested and implemented.
 NAC provides a thoughtful and collective voice for neighborhoods as a valued contribution to the positive development of Springfield.

 Perhaps you have concerns and a desire to be part of the solution to problems in your neighborhood.
 Perhaps you just want a place to make a meaningful difference to a neighbor one-on-one or at a larger scale.
 Perhaps you are one struggling and could use a helping hand.
 If so, we encourage you to join your neighborhood association – or if your neighborhood doesn’t have one, join one that has open borders, or even initiate the process to form one in your neighborhood.
-Might we each resolve in 2017 to take a step toward betterment of our neighborhoods?
+Might we each resolve to take a step toward betterment of our neighborhoods?